joebew42/joebew42.github.io/_posts/2020-04-28-arrange-and-act.markdown

 As we reached the point to write down that test, Piero helped me notice that tackling the "evolution" starting from this point would have been a step too big.

-He used this - powerful - metaphor of _"Forces, Axes or Dimensions"_ in a sense that if we look our test we can recognize at least **two forces that are moving along different axes (or dimensions)**:
+He used this - powerful - metaphor of _"Forces, Axes or Dimensions"_ in a sense that if we look at our test we can recognize at least **two forces that are moving along different axes (or dimensions)**:

 **First force: The construction of a world:**